What if I tell you time travel is easier than it looks?

 A decade ago, Hawking famously threw a party for time travelers.
 Unlike any ordinary gathering, the invitations were only sent out after the party.
 If time travel were to be invented in the future, one would expect that a space-time portal should have opened up mid-air, from where a person of the future would walk right into the room.

 As you have probably guessed the outcome: no one showed up.
 Is this because time travel is simply impossible?
-Or as Hawking suggested, maybe we would need to looking at time travel at a different perspective (or perspectives).
+Or as Hawking suggested, maybe we would need to looking at time travel from a different perspective (or perspectives).

 Wormhole and the grandfather paradox